anikristo/LearnedSort/README.md

 We use [Google Benchmark](https://www.github.com/google/benchmark) to measure the running times for Learned Sort and other sorting algorithm baselines for comparison.
 The benchmarks will be run for various input size, and with enough iterations to provide a stable statistic.
+The output shows the total running time (column "Time") and the time spent in the CPU (column "CPU") in milliseconds.
+Each row displays the name of the algorithm that is being benchmarked, followed by the input size.
+The benchmark will repeat a few times (see `run.sh`) and it will report the mean, median, and standard deviation of the running times.
-At the end of the benchmark for each algorithm, Google Benchmark will provide an estimation of the coefficient for the high-order term in the time complexity and report the [RMS error](https://en.wikipedia.org/wiki/Root-mean-square_deviation).
+For each algorithm, Google Benchmark will also provide an estimation of the coefficient for the high-order term in the time complexity, the estimated complexity class, and the [RMS error](https://en.wikipedia.org/wiki/Root-mean-square_deviation).

 In order to execute the benchmarks:

 ```sh
 ./run.sh
 ```

-The output shows the total running time (column "Time") and the time spent in the CPU (column "CPU") in milliseconds.
-Each row displays the name of the algorithm that is being benchmarked, followed by the input size (from 1M up to 1B keys).
-After each algorithm is done executing, the code will display the calculated constant term for the Big O and the RMS error for this estimate.

 ### Running the unit tests